Randomized Milstein algorithm for approximation of solutions of jump-diffusion SDEs: Lower bounds and optimality

 \begin{remark} Consider any class of coefficients of multidimensional SDEs for which \eqref{2dim_sde} is a subproblem.
 Then by Theorem \ref{lb_Levy_rea}, in the worst case setting with respect to the coefficients, the error cannot be smaller than $\Omega(n^{-1/2})$.
-Therefore, no matter if the JCC \eqref{JCC} is satisfied or not, we can apply the Euler--Maruyama (or randomized Euler--Maruyama) scheme in order to achieve the optimal error bound $O(n^{-1/2})$ if the error is measured in the $L^2(\Omega)$-norm, see, for example, \cite{PMPP2014}, \cite{PMPP2017}. \end{remark}
+Therefore, no matter if the JCC \eqref{JCC} is satisfied or not, we can apply the Euler--Maruyama (or randomized Euler--Maruyama) scheme in order to achieve the optimal $L^2(\Omega)$-error bound $O(n^{-1/2})$, for example, \cite{PMPP2014,PMPP2017}.
+This is in contrast to the scalar case with JCC, where the randomized Milstein scheme outperforms the Euler scheme. \end{remark}

 \begin{remark} In Theorems \ref{opt_rm_scalar} and \ref{lb_Levy_rea} we have considered only the $L^2$-error.
 Matching upper and lower bounds that depend on $p$ remain an open problem.
 Our numerical experiments in Section \ref{num} suggest that for jump-diffusion SDEs the error indeed depends on $p$. \end{remark}